maryamkaka/HackerRank/README.md

-# ProjectEuler
+# HackerRank
-My solutions to ProjectEuler questions posted on HackerRank
+My solutions to questions posted on HackerRank